 I am, as it turns out, surrounded by many who wish to woo the fickle mistress of business and good fortune.
 They want to work at something in a moral way, be empowered to make their own choices, and create a company (or more) that might actually be bigger than them.
 Generally, the immediate goal is to have the idea they start affirmed by either money or a customer base.
 That doesn’t come easy when many of the ideas you have are wrong.
-I recently came across a great list of first-time of misconceptions, and added a number of my own items too it.
+I recently came across a great list of first-time misconceptions and added a number of my own items to it.

 This is something of a perpetual reality for me.
 I have been at it for some fourteen years, but in the technology trade in some form or another for upwards of 20 years.
 Seeing others have ideas, start something, change course and then often failing; I feel like I’ve seen it all.
 While I am often surprised by others, explaining to them what I’ve learned seems to rarely sink in.
 This is where David Cummings great list of first-time misconceptions comes in.
-This has fifteen amazing points and I’ll reprint the list in it’s entirety:
+This has fifteen amazing points and I’ll reprint the list in its entirety:

 “Here are 15 misconceptions for first-time entrepreneurs:

 1. The destination is more fun than the journey

 2. The initial product idea will be successful

 4. Things happen fast

 5. Great products sell themselves